NotAShelf/nvf/docs/manual/installation/standalone/home-manager.md

     };

     customNeovim = nvf.lib.neovimConfiguration {
+      inherit pkgs;
       modules = [configModule];
-      inherit pkgs;
     };
   in {
-    # this will make the package available as a flake input
+    # This will make the package available as a flake output under 'packages'
     packages.${system}.my-neovim = customNeovim.neovim;

-    # this is an example home-manager configuration
-    # using the built neovim package
+    # Example Home-Manager configuration using the configured Neovim package
     homeConfigurations = {
       "your-username@your-hostname" = home-manager.lib.homeManagerConfiguration {
         # ...
         modules = [
-          ./home.nix

-          # this will make wrapped neovim available in your system packages
+          # This will make Neovim available to users using the Home-Manager
+          # configuration.
+To make the package available to all users, prefer
+          # environment.systemPackages in your NixOS configuration.
-          {environment.systemPackages = [customNeovim.neovim];}
+          {home.packages = [customNeovim.neovim];}
         ];
         # ...
       };